 Even sources of low frequency radiation such as Wi-Fi can cause these biological effects - the pulsed nature of this radiation has an effect at the cellular level.

 Biological effects include damage to the brain, heart, nervous system and reproductive organs, over time leading to conditions such as cardiac arrythmia, heart disease, neurodenerative diseases such as Alzheimer's, cancer, birth defects and infertility.
 See more research findings.

 Who are most vulnerable?

-Children and babies are most vulnerable, due to their thinner bones, smaller skulls and the higher water content in their bodies, as well as the fact that they are still developing.
+According to doctor-led campaign organisation Physicians' Health Initiative on Radiation & Environment (PHIRE), children and babies are most vulnerable, due to their thinner bones, smaller skulls and the higher water content in their bodies, as well as the fact that they are still developing.

 Pregnant women are also vulnerable.
 The BabySafe Project is a coalition of doctors, scientists and public health professionals from around the world who have urged pregnant women to limit their exposure to microwave radiation.
 Read their joint statement here.

 Other countries are taking the issue very seriously, some banning or limiting Wi-Fi in schools and nurseries, including France and Israel.
 Meanwhile, the UK government continues to encourage the rollout of Wi-Fi systems, often industrial strength, in schools and public places around the country without the informed consent of parents or the children themselves who are most vulnerable.